-The choice of raw materials is crucial to the carbon footprint of most of our products.
-Switching from fossil raw materials to sustainable sources not only reduces our greenhouse gas emissions, it also makes our value chains more resilient.
+We actively pursue this goal by improving our raw material base.
 We use both organic and inorganic raw materials.
 Organic raw materials are extracted primarily from fossil fuels (crude oil, natural gas and coal).
 In the future, these are to be obtained from the biological cycle as bio-based raw materials or from the technical cycle as recycled raw materials.
-A third option is Power-to-X technology, where electricity is used to convert less reactive molecules such as carbon dioxide ( $CO_2$ ) or water into basic chemicals.
+A third option is Power-to-X technology, where electricity is used to convert less reactive molecules such as carbon dioxide (CO2) or water into basic chemicals.